KiranSarella/notes-365-new/Notes 365/Features.md

     - 4.
     - check text editors and prepare
     - atleast 4 themes

+# Backlogs
+[ ] on hover on headings when special chars are not showing display 1...6 small number infront of heading to identify.

 [ ] read text
 [ ] read in background audio